 How to Stop Being So Hard on Yourself

 Since we all have different circumstances or goals, below is a full list of detailed tips to overcome the tendency to beat yourself up.
 This list of advice covers as many highly effective techniques as possible!
-So use these proven strategies as guideposts towards self-reflection and positive solutions to overcome being your own worst enemy.
-Then be sure to take our brief quiz at the end of this article for helpful insight in breaking the habit of self-deprecation.
+So use these 10 proven ways to finally put an end to being so hard on yourself as guideposts towards self-reflection.
+These are positive solutions to overcoming being your own worst enemy.
+Then be sure to take our brief quiz at the end of this article for helpful insight and strategies in breaking the habit of self-deprecation.

 - Self Assessment – Ask yourself why am I being so hard on myself and answer with honesty.
 Is the universe really conspiring against you or did you fall short some how through laziness, not preparing or some other reason?
 Is your situation your own doing or does it just mean you need to try harder, take more time, or invest in whatever skills you need to achieve your goal?

 - Self Acceptance – Don’t confuse self-acceptance with self-esteem.
 Self-acceptance is an unapologetic and unconditional recognition of the good, the bad and the gritty.
 Now take what you have without judgement, yet with a willingness and determination to improve and move forward (using the rest of these empowering tips!).

 - Self Compassion – Give yourself the gift of knowing that you’re human.
 Self-care is not selfish, as we all know you cannot serve water from an empty well.

 - Self Forgiveness – Like self compassion, forgiving yourself releases you from whatever emotions are holding you back from being the best version of yourself.
 The belief that you don’t deserve happiness is one of the most difficult obstacles to overcome.
 You can be accountable and learn from your mistakes without holding on to the negative energy associated with past indiscretions.

 - Practice Resiliency – Limitations and failures may be discouraging but they are not a life sentence.
 So if you stay tethered to past failures or negativity, it will forever restrict you from moving in the right and positive direction.